hodzanassredin/hodzanassredin.github.com/_posts/2016-09-03-suave_and_expvars.md

 By convention address of this json is "IP:8000/debug/vars".

-Lets implement one expvar in suave app.
+Let’s implement one expvar in a suave app.
-First of all you have to create a datadog account and after that install datadog agent as described [here](http://docs.datadoghq.com/guides/basic_agent_usage/).
+First of all, you have to create a datadog account and after that install datadog agent as described [here](http://docs.datadoghq.com/guides/basic_agent_usage/).
-In our case this is ubuntu server.
+In our case this is an ubuntu server.
 After installation we have to create "/etc/dd-agent/conf.d/go_expvar.yaml" file.

 {% highlight yaml %}
 init_config: